netsec-ethz/scion-tutorials/content/apps/bwtester.md

 The server is started as follows:

 ```
-scion-bwtestserver -p 30100
+scion-bwtestserver --listen=:30100
 ```

-where `-p` specifies your server port.
+where `--listen` specifies the server (optional address and) port.

 ## SCIONLab Bandwidth Test Servers